springcard/springcard-dotnet-pcsc-sdk/README.md

 This SDK is available for free to all Springcard’s customers, and helps to use with SpringCard’s PC/SC products.

+Most of the sample applications provided in this SDK as source code as available as ready-to-use binaries in the SpringCard PC/SC QuickStart setup package (SQ1363): [www.springcard.com/download/find/file/sq13163](https://www.springcard.com/en/download/find/file/sq13163)

 ## Legal disclaimer

 THE SDK IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.